isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Mathematics.md

 ---
 ## Mathematics department

-  |  Vision  | Anthonians are life-long learners who are able to build self-confidence in learning Mathematics
+ Vision  | Anthonians are life-long learners who are able to build self-confidence in the learning of Mathematics   |
 	Mission   | To be able to apply mathematical concepts they have learnt in the world around them